 - recommended mechanisms, that fully reflect the state of the art in cryptography, currently offer a security level of at least 125 bits (see Section 1.3 below for an informal definition of this notion), are supported by strong security arguments and can be said to provide an adequate level of security against all presently known or conjectured threats even taking into account the generally expected increases in computing power.
 The recommended mechanisms are regarded to represent the current state of the art in cryptographic security engineering.
-Residual threats to their security come from potential groundbreaking developments. - legacy mechanisms, that are deployed on a large scale, currently offer a security level of at least 100 bits and are considered to provide an acceptable short-term security, but should be gradually phased out because they do no longer fully reflect the state of the art and suffer from some security assurance limitations as compared with recommended mechanisms.
+Residual threats to their security come from potential groundbreaking developments. - legacy mechanisms, that are deployed on a large scale, currently offer a security level of at least 100 bits and are considered to provide an acceptable short-term security, but should be phased out as soon as practical because they do no longer fully reflect the state of the art and suffer from some security assurance limitations as compared with recommended mechanisms.
 As a consequence, a validity period is defined for legacy mechanisms.
-It is to be understood that after this validity period has expired, the mechanisms will no longer be considered as agreed mechanisms, and be accepted in later SOG-IS crypto evaluations.
-The default acceptability deadline for legacy mechanisms is set to (31 december) 2022.